ibretsam/eCommerce-API/readme.md

 Once running, you can access the Swagger UI at `https://localhost:<port>/swagger` to test the endpoints.

+### Need Help?
+If you encounter any issues while setting up or running the project, feel free to open an issue on this repo or shoot me a message (email).
+I'm always around and happy to help get things sorted out ASAP! 🚀

 ### Configuration
 1. Update the `Firebase:ProjectId` setting in your configuration file to match your Firebase project
 2. Place your `firebase-config.json` file (downloaded from your Firebase console) in the project's root directory